tpm2-software/tpm2-openssl/docs/INSTALL.md

  * [OpenSSL](https://www.openssl.org/) >= 3.0.0 with header files

-Although the software can run with the in-kernel resource manager (`/dev/tpmrm`) we recommend using the user-space resource manager, which is less memory constrained and thus enables creation of a larger number of transient objects.
+Although the software can run with the in-kernel resource manager (`/dev/tpmrm`) the complex scenarios such as SSL or X.509 operations require creation of a large number of transient objects, so the user-space resource manager must be used instead.
 You will need:

  * [TPM2 Access Broker & Resource Manager](https://github.com/tpm2-software/tpm2-abrmd),
    started with a sufficiently large `--max-transients` argument